denten-courses/intro-lang-comp/README.md

 Worksheet 4

-### Week 5: Story
+### Week 5: Story, Narrative, Discourse

 Visualizing stories.
+Myth, plot, situation.
+Genre.
+Structure and texture.
 Context persistence.

+-  Selections from *Speech Genres and Other Late Essays* by Michail Bakhtin.
+- "Stalking a Generative Poetics." by Schauber, Ellen, and Ellen Spolsky in *New Literary History* 12.3 (1981): 397-413.
+- "Paradigm Shift in Plot Models: An Outline of the History of Narratology" by Ruth Ronen in *Poetics Today* 1990 11(4):817–842.

 Worksheet 5

 ### Week 6: Collection, Archive

 Historical and institutional context.
+Description vs. prescription.
 Sample bias.
 Corpus analysis.

+- "Towards a Description of English Usage" by Randolph  Quirk in the *Transactions of the Philological Society* (November 1960).
+-  "A Vector Space Model for Automatic Indexing" by Gerard Salton and others in *Communications of the Association for Computing Machinery*  (1975) 18.11:613–620.
+- "The Image of Absence: Archival Silence, Data Visualization, and James Hemings" by Lauren Klein in *American Literature* (2013) 85.4: 661–688.

 Worksheet 6